You pull up to your driveway after a long day at work, just wanting to get home and relax.

 If not, then anything on our list that’s close enough to your property could also cause a problem.

 The garage door light bulb

 It sounds ridiculous to point out, but even a simple light bulb could be causing issues in your signal, especially if you’ve recently changed it.
 Certain types of LED or fluorescent bulbs can cause interference as part of their normal operation.
-This is caused by the driver in the bulb producing a signal that can block the remote, and in the worst cases, even activate the door on its own.
+The interference is caused by the driver in the bulb producing a signal that can block the remote, and in the worst cases, even activate the door on its own.

-The main source of this problem is cheaper bulbs that use poor components.
+Lights interfering with garage openers are mainly caused by cheaply-made bulbs that use poor components.
 Always buy the more expensive, named brands for your garage door.
 Your automatic door manufacturer normally has a list of recommended bulbs that are proven to work with their products, so you should be able to check the manual or online.

 Checking the batteries

-The first step if you think your garage door remote is losing range should always be to check that the batteries aren’t dead or dying.
+The first step if you think your garage door remote is losing range should always be to check if the batteries aren’t dead or dying.
 As a battery dies it puts out less power, which can affect the signal strength a remote can give out.